+Autographed, cool!
 If you want to be a writer, you have to be a reader.
-Here are the fiction and nonfiction books I’ve read this quarter with one-sentence reviews.
-Seriously, have you ever tried to keep a book review to one sentence?
-It’s hard!
-I also think it’s a good writing exercise in conveying information with brevity, … Continue reading One Sentence Reviews: My 4th Quarter 2018 Reads
+Here are the fiction and nonfiction books I’ve read this quarter with my one-sentence reviews.
+When the Lights Go Out – Ink Slingers’ Halloween Anthology (2015).
+In an anthology there’s sure to be at least one author’s voice that doesn’t … Continue reading One Sentence Reviews: My 1st Quarter 2019 Reads